bernhardAxonIvy/doc/source/designer-guide/introduction/menus.rst

 1 - Welcome
-   Opens the welcome screen as shown on the first start of |axon-ivy|
+   Opens the welcome screen as shown on the first start of Axon Ivy after installation.
-   after installation.

 2 - Help (Designer Guide)
    Opens the Help browser to access this documentation here.

-3 - About |ivy-designer|
+3 - About Axon Ivy Designer
-   Shows system information about the used |ivy-designer| application (e.g. version and build number).
+   Shows system information about the used Axon Ivy Designer application (e.g. version and build number).